msynk/blazor.loading/README.md

 # blazor.loading
-A set of loading indicator components for Blazor
+A set of loading indicator components for Blazor (based on https://loading.io/)

 ## Pure css loading